 |Position:||University of Nebraska Athletics|

-|Other Position:||Associate Athletic Director for Capital Planning & Construction|
+|Other Position:||Associate AD - Capital Planning & Construction|

-Before joining Nebraska’s staff, Ingram was the physical plant director at Southeast Community College and the facilities and safety engineer at Lincoln’s MetroMail Corp.
+Before joining Nebraska’s staff, Ingram was the Physical Plant Director at Southeast Community College and the Facilities and Safety Engineer at Lincoln’s MetroMail Corp.
 He is the past president of the Capital Sports Foundation and the past section chairman of the American Society of Safety Engineers.

 Ingram received an AAS degree from SCC-Milford in 1979, a bachelor’s degree in Industrial Management/Distribution from Peru State in 1988 and graduate coursework in the UNL College of Architecture, Community and Regional Planning Program, Urban Planning and Design.
 He and his wife, Catherine, have three children, Cole, Rachel and Jackson.
 Cole lettered in 2013 as a hammer thrower on the Nebraska track and field team and was a member of the Huskers' 2013 Big Ten Outdoor Track and Field Championship team.
 Jackson currently competes for the Huskers on the track and field Team as a hammer thrower.